- AI-powered, image recognition technology brings komoot maps to life with user-sourced photos of trails

 About Komoot

-Join komoot and discover everything you need to make the most out of your experiences outdoors with komoot Maps and Premium.
+Join komoot and discover everything you need to make the most out of your experiences outdoors with komoot Maps and komoot Premium.

 For more information, visit komoot.com